The five top reasons to have a vegan Diwali, contributed by Mahima Purohit, founder of The Vegan Wagon

 1. Feel happier and healthier

 Avoiding meat and dairy frees our system from digesting proteins that aren’t optimal for the human gut in the first place.
 A vegan transformation saves us this energy, which can make us feel more active.

 It also helps beat the lethargy from dairy and meat consumption, and we may feel a lot more lively as a result.
-In fact, 68% of Veganuary participants from 2021 reported various health benefits such as more energy, better skin and improved mood.
+In fact, half of Veganuary participants from 2022 reported various health benefits such as more energy, better skin and improved mood.